Tracardi/tracardi/README.md

 # Donate

-You can support us on [BOUNTY-SOURCE](https://www.bountysource.com/teams/tracardi)
+You can support us on [Open Collective](https://www.opencollective.com/tracardi-cdp)

 # License